awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

-# Create Custom Worker Task Template<a name="a2i-custom-templates"></a>
+# Create Custom Worker Task Templates<a name="a2i-custom-templates"></a>

 *Crowd HTML Elements* are web components that provide a number of task widgets and design elements that you can tailor to the question you want to ask\.
 You can use these crowd elements to create a custom worker template and integrate it with an Amazon Augmented AI \(Amazon A2I\) human review workflow to customize the worker console and instructions\.

 For a list of all HTML crowd elements available to Amazon A2I users, see [Crowd HTML Elements Reference](sms-ui-template-reference.md)\.
-To see examples of templates, see the [AWS Github repository](https://github.com/aws-samples/amazon-a2i-sample-task-uis), which contains over 60 sample custom task templates\.
+For examples of templates, see the [AWS GitHub repository](https://github.com/aws-samples/amazon-a2i-sample-task-uis), which contains over 60 sample custom task templates\.

 ## Develop Templates Locally<a name="developing-templates-locally"></a>

-When in the console to test how your template process incoming data, you can test the look and feel of your template's HTML and custom elements in your browser by adding the following code to the top of your HTML file\.
+When in the console to test how your template processes incoming data, you can test the look and feel of your template's HTML and custom elements in your browser by adding the following code to the top of your HTML file\.

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>